KodGemisiHR/software-development-ierhalim/README.md

 ![team status tool mock](dashboard.png)

-2) When you open `User > User list with items` page from header, there is an error occurs.
-Why this error occurs?
-Please solve it assuming application's performance is critical.

-3) (bonus) What would be your future enhancements on this app?
+5) (bonus) What would be your future enhancements on this app?

 Intellectual Property Rights
 ----------------------------